 - Participate in weekly one-on-one meetings with supervisor.

-- Attend staff meeting and intern formation dates.
+- Attend staff meetings one Friday each month from 3-5pm and intern formation dates as scheduled.

 - Participate in the following activities: